What Is Visual Sexual Abuse?

 - Document what happened.
 Write down as much as you can remember about the incident(s) as possible, including the names of everyone involved, the date and location, what was said or done, and to whom you reported the abuse.

 - Consult with a sexual abuse lawyer.
 An attorney can help you get through the legal process, giving you trustworthy legal advice and answering your questions along the way.

-The attorneys at Manly, Stewart & Finaldi can help you understand and protect your legal rights as a survivor of visual sexual abuse or any other type of sexual abuse in California.
+The attorneys at Manly, Stewart & Finaldi can help you understand and protect your legal rights as a survivor of visual sexual abuse or any other type of sexual abuse in San Diego, Los Angeles, or California.
 Contact us today to request a free, entirely confidential consultation.
 We will listen to your story and let you know how we can help you move forward in the pursuit of justice.